 Since then, the family has been torn apart by the giant Milky Way, Vega and Altair can only view each other from a far distance.

 The tragic love between a mortal and an immortal has moved heavens and earth and many beings in between.
 A public petition pleading to pardon the couple accused of violating the cosmic migration law and anti-interspecies-marriage regulation was submitted to celestial authority.

-Since then Chinese magpies have formed the army of volunteers annually, using their body to bridge the Milky Way and allow the family to meet.
-Some people even claimed they eavesdropped the love exchanges between the couple, and the ear-witnesses include famous figures like Emperor Tang Minghuang (唐明皇) and Lady Yang (杨贵妃).
-Later Chinese poet Bai Juyi (白居易) wrote a poem “Song of Lasting Grief” (长恨歌), in which he described how on the 7th night in lunar July the royal couple followed the touching example of the pair on the magpie bridge above and made their very own love-vow.
+Since then Chinese magpies have formed an army of volunteers annually, using their body to bridge the Milky Way and allow the family to meet.
+Some people even claimed they eavesdropped on the love exchanges between the couple, and the ear-witnesses include famous figures like Emperor Tang Ming Huang (唐明皇) and Lady Yang (杨贵妃).
+Later Chinese poet Bai Juyi (白居易) wrote a poem “Song of Lasting Sorrow” (长恨歌), in which he described how on the 7th night in lunar July the royal couple followed the touching example of the pair on the magpie bridge above and made their very own love-vow.